Hives/hives.github.io/_posts/2019-02-13-trouble-using-ssh-to-connect-to-github.md

 Then I found this blog post:
 <https://bengsfort.github.io/articles/fixing-git-push-pull-timeout/>

-So I tried what he was suggesting, and added this to my ~/.ssh/config:
+I tried what he was suggesting, and added this to my ~/.ssh/config:

 ```
 Host github.com